Trevor Hastie was born in South Africa in 1953. He received his

 Applications in R" (with G. James, D. Witten and R. Tibshirani,

-Springer 2013).
+2016).
 He has also made contributions in statistical

 computing, co-editing (with J. Chambers) a large software library on

 modeling tools in the S language ("Statistical Models in S",

 Wadsworth, 1992), which form the foundation for much of the